milvus-io/milvus/docs/design_docs/20230918-datanode_remove_datacoord_dependency.md

 {% note %}

 **Note:** Segments meta shall be updated *BEFORE* changing the channel checkpoint in case of datanode crashing during the prodedure.
-Under this premise, reconsuming from the old checkpoint shall recover all the data and duplidated entires will be discarded by segment checkpoints.
+Under this premise, reconsuming from the old checkpoint shall recover all the data and duplidated entries will be discarded by segment checkpoints.

 {% endnote %}